 ”From now on let no one trouble me, for I bear in my body the marks of the Lord Jesus” (Galatians 6:17).

 It is axiomatic that a slave can have only one master.
 A slave has no will of his own.
 He obeys the one will of God alone.
 Paul cannot be a slave to both human opinions and God’s estimation.
 He did not trim his message or twaddle some balderdash to men.

-It is axiomatic that if Jesus is his Lord, then a Christian does not seek popularity from men but from the Lord.
+It is axiomatic that if Jesus is his Lord, then a Christian does not seek popularity from men but the Lord.

 If we are true to the message of God, we lose popularity with people.
-We will gain the favour of those who hold to the true gospel but lose the favor of those who reject the gospel of grace.
+We will gain the favor of those who hold to the true gospel but lose the favor of those who reject the gospel of grace.
 We never say, “I could avoid harassment if I hedged my message.
 If I appealed to their latent desire to gain salvation or sanctification by works, then I would be popular with people.”

 When we become Christians, we acknowledge Jesus as Lord.
 We yield our rights to the Lord Jesus.
 We accept without mental reservation that Jesus, the Lord of Glory, has absolute authority over us.
-We cannot go it on our own.
+We cannot go on our own.